Walking the Royal Mile Edinburgh is one of the top things to do in the city.

 It a fascinating walk lined with old buildings and some of the major attractions in Edinburgh.

-As you explore the paved street you will start at the castle, admire the hub, the cathedral and the narrow passageways.
-And you will end at the Holyroodhouse palace.
+As you explore the paved street you will start at the castle, admire the hub, the cathedral and the narrow passageways called closes.

 It is roughly 1 Scots Mile long which is 1.8 km or 1,13 miles.

-Planning tip, Map - The Royal Mile Edinburgh
+Planning Tips - The Royal Mile in Edinburgh

 Walking the Royal Mile Edinburgh